mzfshark/RecoveryDex/docs/allowance-cache.md

 ## Conclusion

-The allowance cache system provides significant performance and UX improvements to RecoverySwap, drastically reducing unnecessary blockchain queries and making operations more fluid for users.
+The allowance cache system provides significant performance and UX improvements to RecoveryDex, drastically reducing unnecessary blockchain queries and making operations more fluid for users.